bwtakacy/zha/README.md

 So with `skelton.py`, you can realize high availavility with any languages.

-Technically, zha is a statemachine with callbacks, by which automatic failover can be fullfilled.
+Technically, zha is a statemachine with callbacks, by which automatic failover is realized.

 ![StateMachine] (doc/StateMachine.png)

-This project is WIP, no stable release yet.

 ## Concepts

 - Small and Handy (~300 lines of code)
-- Well tested
+- Well tested ( 95%+ of coverage tests)
 - Well documented

 ## Install